laurentj/gitiwiki/docs/repository.md

 bare repository or the .git directory of your repository.
 You can use the alias "app:" as prefix to indicate a path relative to the gitiwiki directory.
 There is a gitiwiki/var/repositories/ where you can put your repository.
 However it can be anywhere on your hard drive.
 4. in the "branch" parameter, indicate the branch that gitiwiki should use
+5. in the "basepath" parameter, indicate the directory inside the repository from which file will be retrieve.
+By default, its value is "/".

 ```ini
     [gtwrepo:mywiki]